survivejs/webpack-book/manuscript/output/02_library_output.md

 ## Conclusion

 Webpack supports a large variety of library output formats. `umd` is the most useful for a package author.
-The rest are more specialized and require specific use cases in order to be valuable.
+The rest are more specialized and require specific use cases to be valuable.

-In the next chapter I will discuss the idea of managing multi-page setups as more pages are needed for additional demonstrations.
+In the next chapter, I will discuss the idea of managing multi-page setups.